Freddy Rodriguez: 'I Feel So Blessed' Like

 Chicago and spend the holidays with family.

+PW: Was shooting the movie in Chicago, your hometown, a surreal experience?
 Freddy: You hit the nail on the head, I've been describing it as

 surreal all week long.
 I moved out of Chicago 14 years ago, so to come